|

 remainder.

-five-on/five-off.
 Worldwide Space is a system of measures based upon the

 girth of Earth.
 If the Equator is divided by 360 degrees and then